Senior gardening: learn more about the benefits of a therapeutic garden

 Gardening aids for the elderly.

-All are available in easy to handle versions, with longer handles, non-slip grips with an arm support and lightweight especially designed for the senior gardener.
-Ask your local garden center for more information on these tools.
-And now you have some ideas for your next birthday or Christmas!
+Easy-to-handle versions of all of these tools are available.
+Especially designed for senior gardeners, they have longer handles, non-slip grips with arm supports and are lightweight.
+Ask your local garden center for more information about these tools, and now you have some ideas for your next birthday or Christmas presents!

-Of course, we at Stannah understand that if the access to your backyard, front garden or any exterior place, is difficult to access due to stairs, it may be a challenge to embrace this new form of therapy.
-But as the famous saying goes, “Where there´s a will, there´s a way”.
-Take a look at our Outdoor stairlift, this could be the most important tool of all for you.
+Of course, we at Stannah understand that if access to your backyard, front garden or any outdoor area is difficult due to stairs, it may be a challenge to embrace this new form of therapy.
+But as the saying goes: “Where there’s a will, there’s a way”.
+Take a look at our Outdoor stairlift.
+It could be the most important tool of all for you.
 It will enable you to effortlessly go down to your garden or patio, and maybe even more importantly, bring you back up the stairs after a productive gardening session.
 Don’t forget any groceries or other items you might have with you.
 The stairlift has been designed to do exactly what the name suggests: get you outside!
-So, it will work all year round, even in sub-zero temperatures or during a heavy rainstorm.
-No worries, as long as you can get to your beloved garden, it´s all good!
+So it will work all year round, even in sub-zero temperatures or during a heavy rainstorm.
+No worries, as long as you can get to your beloved garden, it’s all good!

 Remember, “Gardens and flowers have a way of bringing people together, drawing them from their homes.”
-As Clare Ansberry wrote in her book “The woman of Troy Hill (…)” go venture yourself into the magical world that Mother Nature provides for us, have fun and make the most out of your days!
+As Clare Ansberry wrote in her book “The woman of Troy Hill (…)” go venture into the magical world that Mother Nature provides for us, have fun and make the most of each and every day!